 My Honours research (2013-2014) involved 4 weeks of remote field work, where I mapped the distribution of various units for ~15 km along strike and pieced together the lithostratigraphy.
 I documented several types of shallow-water stromatolites, including stratiform, domal and columnar (± branching) forms, which I used to reconstruct transgression-regression cycles (relative sea-level change).
 This work is detailed in my Honours thesis (Barlow, 2014) and a paper in the journal Geobiology (Barlow et al., 2016).

 During my PhD research (2015-2019), I investigated black chert units from the deeper-water portion of this sequence.
 Inside the black cherts, I discovered there were numerous microfossil morphologies preserved.
 Based on cell shape and size, I divided these forms into 18 specific categories, or morphotypes, and determined that these were distributed in distinct communities that were preserved within two different types of black chert: nodular and bedded.

-Two of the microfossils I described are totally new - they have no known counterparts in either older or younger rocks.
-In addition, some of the other microfossils I documented are similar to - but at least 400 million-years older than - microfossils reported from the renowned ~1.88 byo Gunflint Iron Formation in Canada.
-These findings are reported in a second paper in Geobiology (Barlow et al., 2018).
+Two of the microfossils I've described are totally new - they have no known counterparts in either older or younger rocks.
+In addition, some of the other microfossils I've documented are similar to - but at least 400 million-years older than - microfossils reported from the renowned ~1.88 byo Gunflint Iron Formation in Canada.
+These findings are reported in a second paper in Geobiology (Barlow & Van Kranendonk, 2018).

-My research on the stromatolites and microfossils from the Turee Creek Group has highlighted a substantial new reference point in the sparse fossil record surrounding the Great Oxidation Event (GOE), and shown that life at this time was more complex and diverse than previously thought.
+My research has shown that life at this time was more complex and diverse than previously thought, highlighting the Turee Creek Group as a substantial new reference point in the sparse fossil record surrounding the Great Oxidation Event (GOE).

-I've been very generously supported over the years by my supervisor, Prof. Martin Van Kranendonk.
+I've been generously supported over the years by my supervisor, Prof. Martin Van Kranendonk.